Tamil Eelam Liberation Organization

-The Tamil Eelam Liberation Organization (TELO) is an Eelam Tamil organisation which campaigned for the establishment of an independent Tamil Eelam in the northeast of Sri Lanka during 1972-1987 which later accepted the December 19th proposals.
-The TELO was originally created as a militant group, and functioned as such until 1986, when most of its membership was killed in a conflict with the Liberation Tigers of Tamil Eelam (LTTE).
-Its surviving members reorganised themselves as a political party, and it continues to function as such today.
+The Tamil Eelam Liberation Organization (TELO) is a Sri Lankan Tamil political party and former militant group.
+Initially, the TELO campaigned for the establishment of an independent Tamil Eelam in northeastern Sri Lanka from 1972 to 1987, until it later accepted the December 19th proposals.
+The TELO was originally established as a militant group, and functioned as such until 1986, when most of its membership was killed in a conflict with the Liberation Tigers of Tamil Eelam (LTTE).
+The surviving members of the TELO reorganised themselves as a political party which continues to function as such today.

-The TELO currently has two Members of Parliament.
-It is part of the Tamil National Alliance, a coalition of Tamil parties which won 2.9% of the popular vote and 14 out of 225 seats at the 2010 parliamentary election in Sri Lanka.
+The TELO currently has one representative in Parliament.
+It is part of the Democratic Tamil National Alliance.

 Early history

 The TELO evolved out of the group of Tamil student radicals formed by Nadarajah Thangathurai and Selvarajah Yogachandran (better known by his nom de guerre Kuttimani) in the late 1960s.
 The group formally constituted itself into an organisation in 1979, inspired in part by the LTTE and the Eelam Revolutionary Organisation of Students (EROS).
 Soon, it had become the most effective of the Tamil militant groups.

 Both Thangathurai and Kuttimani were captured by the Sri Lankan Army in 1981 while they were in the process of escaping to India.
 For a while after their arrest, the TELO was led by Sri Sabaratnam as the de facto leader.